stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 #### It should look similar to this in the Overview
 ![](2tunnelspics/Local Network Gateway Overview.png)

- Now, just below `Configuration` we will add a connection as we did above in the first senario.
+ Now, just below `Configuration` we will add a connection as we did above in the first scenario
  * Go to the `Connections` button
  * `+ Add` a connection.
    * Type a `Name`